ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/context-menu/index.md

 ## Default Context Menu

 One drawback of using the AG Grid context menu is that you may want to show the browser's context menu when debugging, for example in order to access your browser's dev tools.
-If you want the grid to do nothing (and hence allow the browser to display its context menu) then hold down the <kbd>Ctrl</kbd> key while clicking for the context menu.
-If you always want the grid's context menu, even when <kbd>Ctrl</kbd> is pressed, then set `allowContextMenuWithControlKey=true`.
+If you want the grid to do nothing (and hence allow the browser to display its context menu) then hold down the <kbd>^ Ctrl</kbd> key while clicking for the context menu.
+If you always want the grid's context menu, even when <kbd>^ Ctrl</kbd> is pressed, then set `allowContextMenuWithControlKey=true`.

 ## Hiding the Context Menu